What is a Fireback?

 Stainless Steel Firebacks

-More recently, stainless steel firebacks have emerged, literally shedding new light on fireback innovation.
+In the early 21st century, stainless steel firebacks emerged, literally shedding new light on fireback innovation.
 Because their surfaces are more reflective—sometimes polished to a mirror surface— they add an additional element of brightness when sitting behind a fire.
 Stainless steel firebacks are much lighter than those made of cast iron, so they are easier to ship, deliver, install and adjust.
 They are also more affordable, being priced at about half the cost of similarly sized cast iron fireback.
 Stainless steel firebacks are so effective that they are not recommended for gas fireplaces, because the heat can be magnified so much as to damage gas valves.

 Stainless steel firebacks are simple and modern, and fit well in contemporary houses.
 The mirrored finish can significantly increase both the heat and the light reflected back into the home.